Leaf OBC Upgrade

 The on-board charger is situated on top of the motor-inverter block and completes the engine-like look of the Leaf.
 It functions as a kind of junction/distribution block for the battery and performs multiple functions:

 Note 1: On the Visia models of Leaf, the rapid charger connections are not present.
-It is meant to be possible to swap an Acenta/Tekna 3.3 or 6.6 kW charger in place with the connectors to enable rapid charging
+It is possible to swap an Acenta/Tekna 3.3 or 6.6 kW charger in place with the connectors to enable rapid charging

 Note 2: This upgrade is not possible on the Gen 1 Leaf (2011-2013) as the charger was fitted in the boot and only offered at 3.3 kW speed.